17+ Project LIFE (Learning for Independence and Future Employment)

 You will receive recognised qualifications and classroom support.

-This is an Entry Level course for students aged 16 - 19 years who have an identified learning disability and who would like to progress to employment and/or volunteering in their own community.
+This is an Entry Level course for students aged 16 - 19 years who have an EHCP and who would like to progress to employment.
 Areas of study include:

-- Community team project - identifying and negotiating a team project, planning the project, carrying out the project, and reviewing the outcome
+- Community team project - identifying and negotiating a team project, planning and carrying out the group project.

 - Enterprise activities - develop and manage an enterprise, producing a product/delivering a service, record keeping, team working and communication skills